If you prefer to construct your own asset allocation, or supplement other options, you may select among the following international equity funds:

 AllianzGI Best Styles International Equity

 Investment Objective and Principal Strategies.
-The Fund seeks long-term capital appreciation.
+This Fund’s primary investment objective is long-term capital appreciation.
 The Fund seeks to achieve its investment objective by creating a diversified portfolio of international equities.
 The Fund will normally invest at least 80% of its net assets (plus borrowings made for investment purposes) in equity securities and equity-related instruments.
 The Fund ordinarily allocates its investments among a number of countries (i.e., at least three), including those in the MSCI EAFE Index, and normally invests at least 80% of its assets in non-U.S. securities.
 The Fund normally focuses its non-U.S. investments in developed countries but may also invest in emerging markets securities.
-The portfolio manager intends to diversify the Fund’s investments across geographic regions and economic sectors.
+The portfolio managers intend to diversify the Fund’s investments across geographic regions and economic sectors.
 The Fund may invest in issuers of any size market capitalization, including smaller capitalization companies.

 The Fund’s investment strategy centers on the portfolio manager’s belief that individual investment styles (as described below) carry long-term “risk premiums” that are largely independent of the current economic or market environment and that can be captured using a disciplined investment approach.